Dodilei/whats_analysis/README.md

 - Merge chats with the same person (especially when someone changes their phone number, don't forget to update all the names inside de text file)
 - Use clean, readable names (if a change is made, both the file name and all the entries in the text must be updated)

+When the code starts, it'll ask you for information.
+In the default environment, the only information needed is your name:
+Write as follows:
+>> info name: owner
+>> value: YOUR_NAME*

+* Your name must be written exactly like it is in your whatsapp account.
+To be certain, check how it is displayed inside the chat txt files.

 # 1. Import, read and process chats